FreeStuffBot/translations/README.md

 In the popup you click on the green button **"Propose changes"**.

-You should now see a text field where it says `### Please selext all that apply`.
+You should now see a text field where it says `### Please select all that apply`.
 Ignore this for now and click the green button "Create pull request" one more time.

 You can now check all the checkboxes that apply.